Categories

 <...>

-Generate keys for node:
+Generate keys for host eduvpn-node1:

-eduvpn # /usr/libexec/vpn-user-portal/generate-secrets --node 1
+eduvpn-portal # /usr/libexec/vpn-user-portal/generate-secrets --node 1

 This will generate /etc/vpn-user-portal/keys/node.1.key